 Some of the training is offered at the Thai Massage schools and centers itself, other training (usually the so-called Events) are hosted by a variety of organizations, such as Yoga or Acro Yoga schools, cultural centers, Fitness centers, practitioner cabinets, well, you name it.

 To be successful as a Thai Massage trainer in the USA, courses and programs are in fact almost obliged to have been accredited by the NCBTMB as a valid Continuing Education course.
 As a certain number of hours (depending on the state) of regular continuing education is mandatory for licensed massage and bodywork practitioners, one will have better chances to sell the course if CE accredited.

 First of all, here on TraditionalBodywork.com we have the most complete overview of Thai Massage and Thai Healing Arts Training Providers worldwide and in the US.
-To find trainers in the US, visit our USA Thai Massage Training Overview.
+To find trainers in the US, visit our USA Massage and Bodywork Treatments and Training overview page.

 Having said that, of course you can also search with Google or Bing and the like, on Facebook or on local or global Events websites.